Azure/azure-sdk-for-js/sdk/communication/communication-recipient-verification/README.md

 ## Authentication

 To create a client object to access the Communication Services API, you will need a `connection string` or the `endpoint` of your Communication Services resource and a `credential`.
-The Verified Recipient client can use either Azure Active Directory credentials or an API key credential to authenticate.
+The Recipient Verification client can use either Azure Active Directory credentials or an API key credential to authenticate.

 You can get a key and/or connection string from your Communication Services resource in the [Azure Portal][azure_portal].
 You can also find the endpoint for your Communication Services resource in the [Azure Portal][azure_portal].